Solar export limits in Perth: why Western Power caps what you can export

 How the export limit is enforced

 The export limit is programmed into your inverter during installation.
-A CEC-accredited installer is responsible for correctly configuring the inverter's export limit to match your Western Power approval.
+An SAA-accredited installer is responsible for correctly configuring the inverter's export limit to match your Western Power approval.

 Does the export limit affect DEBS payments?

-This makes battery storage a good complement to export-limited systems: energy that can't be exported can instead be stored for your own use in the evening.
+Either way, battery storage is a good complement to export-limited systems: energy that can't be exported (or wouldn't be paid for) can instead be stored for your own use in the evening.

 Checking your property's export limit